 I’m a HUGE Star Wars fan but there’s a sad truth – a scary truth – I’ve never posted a Star Wars craft.
 I know that it’s really easy to doubt my love of the movies when you hear this, but I promise you that I’m a devout fan!
 It was recently that I saw some $1 white votives at Target in the budget bins, and I knew I had to turn them into something Star Wars related.
 I actually thought “those are little R2 units” when I saw them.
 Because that is how my mind works.
 Everything is Star Wars related.
+And that’s how this Star Wars craft was born!

 So here’s how you make these fun R2-D2 votives.